Saivarunt/Javascript/README.md

 # Javascript

-A beginner friendly javascript repo with projects to try out.
+A beginner friendly javascript repository with projects to try out.